 preferably in conjunction with an OS map to avoid the annoyance and

 potentially the dangers of getting lost.
 For copyright reasons, I cannot

 reproduce sections of OS maps (other than the dynamic OS maps using the

-Ordnance Survey Open Space facility) but I have included sketch maps which will
+Ordnance Survey Open Data facility) but I have included sketch maps which will

 enable you to easily identify the same routes on them.
 I have also included

 a direct link to the relevant maps at Amazon where you can order them on

 advice on using maps and compasses in the Finding

 Your Way section and various other areas related to walking - see the

 links in the panel down the left hand side.